tamannaa-a/AI-LAB/README.md

 # AI-LAB — Artificial Intelligence Laboratory

 Welcome to the AI-LAB repository!
-This collection features hands-on practicals for the Artificial Intelligence Laboratory course, designed to strengthen your understanding of AI fundamentals through real-world problem-solving using Python.
+This collection features hands-on practicals for the Artificial Intelligence Laboratory course, designed to strengthen understanding of AI fundamentals through real-world problem-solving using Python.

 # 🛠️ Tech Stack